timothydmorton/vespa-tutorial/tutorial.md

     $ ls TestCase1
     < full contents of directory >

+Again, we see `*.h5` and `*.png` files have been created.

+One interesting file is the `starfield.h5` file, which contains the TRILEGAL simulation of the background population of stars.
+Let's take a look at it contents:

+    [take a look]

 `popset.h5` contains the simulated populations, and can be loaded as follows:

     from vespa import PopulationSet